 What ingredients should be used and how do they lower cholesterol?

-Cholesterol is an essential part of the every cell membranes.
+Cholesterol is an essential part of the every cell membrane.
 High blood levels of ‘bad’ LDL cholesterol are known to contribute to this process of plaque formation, while ‘good’ HDL cholesterol has been found to offer protection.

 HDL, or “good,” cholesterol picks up excess bad cholesterol in your blood and takes it back to your liver for disposal.